kapawlak/temp_lab_host/Courses/6/CL/lab2.md

 - The image is in the same orientation as the object; we say that it is erect.
 :::

-Image formation through a lens is exemplified in the dynamic [Si](#Si-Concave).
+Image formation through a lens is exemplified in the dynamic [](#Simulation-Concave).
 You can change the location of the object as well as the focal length of the lens.
-You can do the latter by dragging the point labeled &ldquo;Focus.&rdquo; You can switch from convex to concave by dragging the &ldquo;Focus&rdquo; point to the right of the lens.
+You can do the latter by dragging the point labeled"Focus."
+You can switch from convex to concave by dragging the"Focus" point to the right of the lens.
 You will be using this simulation in both exercises that follow.

-:::Simulation Concave
+:::Simulation (Concave)
 <a href="https://www.geogebra.org/material/iframe/id/vd77gpfr" target="_blank" rel="noopener noreferrer"> Open in New Tab</a>
-<iframe scrolling="no" title="Copy of Concave and Convex Lenses" src="https://www.geogebra.org/material/iframe/id/vd77gpfr" width="1033px" height="482px" style="border:0px;width:100%; height:500px;"> </iframe
+<iframe scrolling="no" title="Copy of Concave and Convex Lenses" src="https://www.geogebra.org/material/iframe/id/vd77gpfr" width="1033px" height="482px" style="border:0px;width:100%; height:500px;"> </iframe>
 :::

-In [Ex](#Ex-rayt) you will practice ray tracing on a piece of paper.
+In [](#Activity-rayt) you will practice ray tracing on a piece of paper.
 You are expected to photograph and attach your work.
-::::::Exercise rayt
+::::::Activity (rayt|Ray Tracing Practice)